JediChou/jedi-md-book/04-English/words-for-Jedi.md

 * convincing

-When something is convincing, it makes people agree with what it claims to be true.
+  * When something is convincing, it makes people agree with what it claims to be true.
 Describe an argument as convincing if it wins you over and makes you believe in its rightness.

-To figure out what convincing means, remember that vincere is the Latin word for "to conquer."
+  * To figure out what convincing means, remember that vincere is the Latin word for "to conquer."
 Add on the prefix con-, meaning "with," and you get something that has the ability to conquer — whether it's doubts, disbelief, or hostility.
 The suffix -ing tells you that the word describes the action or result of something.
 The result of a convincing argument is more people who have joined your side or cause.

 * Timber

-Timber!
+  * Timber!
 That's the call of warning you hear before a tree falls.
 That's because those lumberjacks are going to use the tree to make timber, otherwise known as "lumber" or the wood used for construction.

-Timber can actually be the trees used to make or build something, or the wood that comes from those trees, which you could also call "lumber."
+  * Timber can actually be the trees used to make or build something, or the wood that comes from those trees, which you could also call "lumber."
 You might think that when a pirate yells "shiver me timbers!" he's referring to his wooden peg leg.
 But the timbers he's talking about are actually the boards and planks used to build the frame of a ship.

 ## 2021.1.19

 * triangle

-A triangle is a flat shape with three sides and three angles, like a slice of pizza, a yield sign, or the Greek letter delta.
+  * A triangle is a flat shape with three sides and three angles, like a slice of pizza, a yield sign, or the Greek letter delta.
 If you look carefully, you'll notice triangles all around you!

-A triangle is a polygon, which is a closed shape like a square or a hexagon, but a triangle has only three sides.
+  * A triangle is a polygon, which is a closed shape like a square or a hexagon, but a triangle has only three sides.
 Wedges of pie and some tortilla chips are shaped like triangles.
 If you invite your crush to a movie and they bring a date, you have yourself a love triangle.
 Triangle comes from the Latin word triangulus, "three-cornered" or "having three angles," from the roots tri-, "three," and angulus, "angle or corner."

+## 2021.1.20

+* sentry

+  * A sentry is someone who stands guard or watches against some intrusion or unwelcome activity.
+Your dog stands sentry over your house, but he would be more effective if he barked at strangers instead of licking their hands.

+  * The noun sentry came from the French sentinelle, which has a similar meaning.
+It was in the 17th Century that the word was first associated with someone on a watchtower as a military guard.
+You could only enter the dreaded ice fortress after sneaking past the sentry posted outside.
+Don't let his button eyes and carrot nose fool you — he's a sharp one!

+* lunar

+  * The adjective lunar is used to describe something that is related to the moon.
+If you like astronomy, you probably enjoy lunar eclipses, when the Earth casts its shadow on the moon.

+  * Lunar comes from the Latin word luna, meaning moon.
+The Roman goddess of the moon is called Luna (Selene in Greek mythology).
+There are lunar eclipses, a lunar calendar, lunar tides, and lunar orbits.
+Maybe you want to be the first live-in chef on a lunar space station.
+You can also hear lunar in the word lunatic — they used to think insanity was related to the cycles of the moon.

+* Marshy

+  * Marshy things are squishy, wet, and soft, like a marsh or a bog.
+After three days of rain, your backyard just might be too marshy to set up the volleyball net.

+  * Any area of ground that's waterlogged is marshy, like the marshy shore of a river or the low-lying marshy patch in the neighborhood dog park.
+Unless there's a drought, swamps and bogs and wetlands are always marshy, and water-loving plants grow happily in these areas.
+This adjective comes from marsh, which has a Germanic root, mari, that means "sea."

+* infect

+  * To infect is to spread an illness to another person.
+If you sneeze on your friend, you may inadvertently infect her with your germs.

+  * When a disease moves from person to person, it infects them.
+Most diseases only spread within one species, although there are some, like avian flu, that can infect both humans and other animals.
+Another way to infect someone is to deeply affect them with an idea or emotion: "His enthusiasm for music infects the class with excitement."
+The Latin root, inficere, means "to spoil or stain" and "to dip into."

+* pediatrician

+  * A pediatrician is a doctor who specializes in the care of children.
+When a sick child goes to visit the pediatrician, often there are toys and other things to play with in the waiting room.

+  * The word pediatrician has only been in use since the turn of the 20th century.
+Some people also use the word pediatrist to mean the same thing — a doctor who specializes in treating children ranging from newborn babies to adolescents.
+Pediatricians study pediatrics, both of which stem from a form of the Greek pais "children."
+The remainder of the word comes from the Greek iatros "healer."

+* anti
+  * 英 [ˈænti]   美 [ˈænti]
+  * prep.反对
+  * n.反对者
+  * 复数：antis

+* annotation
+  * 英 [ˌænəˈteɪʃn]   美 [ˌænəˈteɪʃn]
+  * n.注解;评注;注文;释文
+  * 复数： annotations
+  * 记忆技巧：an 加强 + not 标记 + ation 行为 → 注解

+* decorator, 裝飾
+* Cloudflare, (不明白這是個啥)